trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 ##### Single-domain

-When a certificate only has one SAN field and it contains a reference to a single site, then it’s a single-domain certificate.
-It can only be used on one specific website.
+When a certificate only has one SAN field and it contains a reference to a single subdomain/hostname, then it’s a single-domain certificate (it cannot secure any other domains).

-This type of certificates secures a single subdomain/hostname (both `www` and `non-www` variations).

 ##### Multi-domain